Kurrawong/rdfdig/README.md

 - No fuss, good looking, clean diagrams of your RDF data,
 - Interactive and static diagram rendering,
-- Load data from files, folders, and SPARQL endpoints in any format supported by [RDFLib],
+- Load data from files, folders, and SPARQL endpoints in any format supported by RDFLib,
-- Render using [vis.js] for awesome interactive diagrams,
+- Render using vis.js for awesome interactive diagrams,
-- Render with [mermaid] to create portable, documentation ready diagrams,
+- Render with mermaid to create portable, documentation ready diagrams,
 - Generate `JSON` nodes and edges to create a diagram with the tool of your choice.

 > [!IMPORTANT]